Contact Information:

 The City of Tukwila is developing an Environmental Impact Statement (EIS) to evaluate alternatives to reroute existing BNSF truck traffic in Allentown.
 An EIS is a process to evaluate potential effects that proposed alternatives may have on the built and natural environment.

-EIS Process
+EIS Timeline

 Frequently Asked Questions